zdenek-vavrina/markdown-cv/index.md

 **Co-coordinator geoscience seminar**, *Department of Geosciences and Geography, University of Helsinki*, Helsinki, Finland.

 `2017-2020`
-**Board member**, *Masters program in Geology and Geophysics*, University of Helsinki, Helsinki, Finland.
+**Steering group member**, *Masters program in Geology and Geophysics*, University of Helsinki, Helsinki, Finland.

 `2017-2018`
 **Preparatory group member**, *BSc of Science in English degree, University of Helsinki*, Helsinki, Finland.